probablykasper/vidl/README.md

 If you screw something up, you can delete the file, and the default will be recreated the next time you run vidl.

 # Custom metadata parsing
-This is advanced usage.
-Knowing some programming is useful for doing this.

 vidl has a `user_md_parser.py` file.
 By default, it does nothing, but you can configure it to manipulate metadata of songs you download however you like.
-In my case, I for use this file to detect if a title contains "[NCS Release]", and if it does I set the "Comment" metadata to "NCS".
+In my case, I set the "Comment" metadata to "NCS" if the title ends with "[NCS Release]".

 Documentation for this can be found in the file itself.
 The file is in the same folder as vidl's config file, which you can find by by running `vidl --config-path`.
 If you screw something up, you can delete the file, and the default will be recreated the next time you run vidl.